Skip to content

 Better: His hands continued to be less swollen each morning.
 The crushing fatigue lifted slightly.
 He could think more clearly—brain fog he hadn't even fully recognized started to dissipate.

 Worse: His body began actively detoxing, and it felt like having the flu.
 Headaches, body aches, fatigue, occasional nausea.
-Dr. Chen had warned him this would happen.
+Dr. Corposano had warned him this would happen.

 "Your body has been in survival mode, compensating, holding toxins it couldn't clear," she'd said.
 "When you remove the exposure, the detox process begins.
 You'll feel worse before you feel better.
 But this is actually a good sign—it means your system is starting to clear itself."